Derek Phillips (footballer, born 1975): International career

 Phillips' father, Lincoln Phillips, was born in Saint James, Trinidad and Tobago.
 He has represented Trinidad and Tobago on five occasions, making his senior international debut away to South Korea in on 14 July 2004.
 He is the son of former international goalkeeper Lincoln Phillips.

+Atholton High School

+After Phillips' international debut, he became head coach of the men's varsity football team at Atholton High School.
+He would leave this position as coach in the 2023–2024 school year.